How to Renew Iowa Medicaid

 Confirm your coverage continued

 After submitting, confirm you receive a notice that coverage was renewed.
-If you don't hear back within a few weeks, call Iowa Medicaid to verify your status.
+If you don't hear back within a few weeks, call Iowa HHS to verify your status.

 Keeping your account information up to date